top of page

 The student’s writing must be original.
 As coach, you may read the student’s work, ask questions that occur to you as a reader, and make general suggestions for improvement.
 All authors should receive adult help to correct all spelling, grammar, and punctuation.

-How do I register students for Scenario Writing?
+How do I register students for Creative Writing?

-State evaluators read scenarios during the month of February.
+State evaluators read the stories in January and February.
 The aspects they consider include mechanics/structure, audience, purpose, style, idea development, character development, creative thinking, and futuristic thinking.
-The top three scenarios in each division are published in a booklet by the Wisconsin FPS Program.
-Their authors are invited to attend the opening or closing ceremonies of the State Bowl to read their stories.
-These winning stories are also submitted for consideration in the international level competition.
+The top three stories in each division are published in a booklet by the Wisconsin FPS Program.
+Their authors are invited to attend the State Bowl to read their stories following the Opening Ceremony and to participate in a Team Writing event.

 See REGISTRATION & FEES for participation information and entry forms.